 Police: Teen arrested in central Phoenix homicide, burglary

-PHOENIX (AP) - Authorities say a teenage boy has been arrested in connection with a homicide earlier this month in central Phoenix.
+PHOENIX (FOX 10/AP) - Authorities say a teenage boy has been arrested in connection with a homicide earlier this month in central Phoenix.

-Police say the teen has been booked into jail on felony murder, burglary and armed robbery.
+Police say 14-year-old Aaron Chavez has been booked into jail on felony murder, burglary and armed robbery charges.

 Phoenix police say officers responded last Wednesday to a report of unknown trouble at a house.

-Police say 30-year-old Diego Martinez was fatally shot by the suspect when he arrived home from work and found his home being burglarized.
+Police say 30-year-old Diego Martinez was fatally shot by Chavez when he arrived home from work and found his home being burglarized.

-They say the suspect stole the victim's cellphone and wallet before fleeing the scene and threw the gun into a trash container.
+They say Chavez stole the victim's cellphone and wallet before fleeing the scene and threw the gun into a trash container.

 Police say security video and blood on his clothing linked the teen to the case.